CyberSource/cybersource-rest-client-ruby/docs/MerchantBoardingApi.md

 api_instance = CyberSource::MerchantBoardingApi.new

-registration_id = "registration_id_example" # String | Identifies the boarding registration to be updated
+registration_id = 'registration_id_example' # String | Identifies the boarding registration to be updated

 begin